antonellil/engineeringcurriculum/readme.md

 - git is a way to save your local files in the cloud
 - it allows you to look at the history changes to those files and share with others
-- there are commands you can use in Terminal to add files that you change to git

 ### Sublime Text 3